 • fibrinous whitish films.

-• puffiness of the eyes increases;
+• swelling of the eyes increases;

 Duration from 2 weeks to 3 months

-During the period of exacerbation, the following are noted:
+During the period of exacerbation the following are noted:

 • discomfort and sensation foreign body in the eye;